OleVik/grav-plugin-twigfeeds/README.md

 #### Caching

-The `cache`-option relies on two settings in the feed: [Entity tags](https://en.wikipedia.org/wiki/HTTP_ETag) (ETags) and [last modified](https://fishbowl.pastiche.org/2002/10/21/http_conditional_get_for_rss_hackers/) header.
+The `cache`-option relies on [Entity tags](https://en.wikipedia.org/wiki/HTTP_ETag) (ETags) and [Last Modified](https://fishbowl.pastiche.org/2002/10/21/http_conditional_get_for_rss_hackers/) headers.
 If the feed does not return these, then the cache is invalidated upon checking for new content.
 When set, the plugin checks whether the feed has modified content, and then stores the content locally in Grav's cache for subsequent use.

-The process is the following:

-1. Plugin-cache is enabled, a `manifest.json` is built in /cache/twigfeeds containing feed sources with related `etag`, `last_modified`, `filename`, and `timestamp`.
-2. On subsequent iterations, this file (if it exists) is used to retrieve data from associated `filename`'s.
-3. If the feed is cached, the content from these files is used to return feed contents.
+This is superseded by `cache_time`, thus ETag and Last Modified headers are only checked if the time since the feed was last checked plus `cache_time` exceeds the current time.

 #### Returned values

-The plugin makes 6 properties available to each of the feeds in the `twig_feeds`-array.
+The plugin makes 8 properties available to each of the feeds in the `twig_feeds`-array.
 These are:

-- `title`: The retrieved title from the feed.
+- `title`: The retrieved title of the feed.
-- `source`: The initially defined URL for the feed.
-- `start`: The start of the returned results, if set.
-- `end`: The end of the returned results, if set.
+- `name`: The declared name of the feed.
-- `amount`: The total amount of returned results, computed.
+- `amount`: The total amount of returned results.
 - `items`: All items in the feed, for iteration.

-Additionally, each feed has a corresponding name - as the returned array is an associative array - which can be accessed by Twig (see examples below).
+- `etag`: The ETag header of the feed.
+- `last_modified`: The Last Modified header of the feed.
+- `last_checked`: The Unix Timestamp when the feed was last checked by the plugin.
+- `timestamp`: The Unix Timestamp when the feed was last modified, as a fallback to `last_modified`.

 If the `name`-property is set, this is used for this name.
 If not, it defaults to the retrieved title.

 #### Examples